 - For any mouth discomfort before you get to the dentist, apply ice.

 One of the best ways to prevent injury to your child's teeth and mouth is to have him or her wear a mouthguard while playing sports.
-There are several types of mouthguards to choose from, and your doctor can help you choose the best one for your child's particular needs.
+There are several types of mouthguards to choose from, and our doctors can help you choose the best one for your child's particular needs.